Neonatal screening

 Newborn screening is done by taking drops of blood from a blotter after the newborn has had a small stitch to the heel.
 It is systematically proposed and carried out after agreement of the parents.
 The procedure is done most often in the maternity ward, sometimes at home, within 3 days of birth.
 Results are communicated to parents only if there is a problem.

-Following the recommendations of the High Health Authority, the sickle cell disease, the most common genetic disease among those detected at birth, will be screened systematically in all newborns, according to a decree published in the Official Journal of 3 August 2024.
+Following the recommendations of the High Health Authority, the sickle cell disease, the most common genetic disease detected at birth, will be screened systematically in all newborns, according to a decree published in the Official Journal of 3 August 2024.
 Previously, her screening was subject to conditions.

 What is sickle cell disease and what are the symptoms?